RVEALR/heatmaps/README.md

 # Sign up
 As of May 2017, users can activate heatmaps via the Configure page on the Analytics dashboard.

-DURING THE MONTH OF MAY ONLY, any user, regardless of license , can sign up!!!
+DURING THE MONTHS OF MAY & JUNE ONLY, any user, regardless of license , can sign up!!!
 Go turn on heatmaps, people!

 # Introduction
 Heatmaps are an incredibly useful (and rather beautiful) visualization of spatial events.
 Where do players die?
 Where do they score kills?